parthivrmenon/aws_saa/16_storage_extras.md

 - helpful for daily NFS backups in small data centers

 ## AWS Transfer Family
-fully managed service for file transfers into and out of Amazon S3 or EFS over FTP protocol
+fully managed service for file transfers in and out of AWS services like S3/EFS using traditional file transfer protocols like FTP, FTPS, SFTP
-- Supported protocols: FTP, FTPS, SFTP
+- you expose and endpoints that partners can use to upload/download files to to/from S3/EFS.
-- pay-per provisioned endpoint per hour + data transfers in GB
+- pay-per `endpoint/hour/GB`
 - store and manage user credentials within the service
 - integrate with existing authentication systems (AD, LDAP, Okta, Cognito, custom..)
 - Usage: sharing files, public datasets, CRM, ERP...